mrd0x/secblog/src/pages/abusing-mcafee-misconfigurations-vulnerabilities/index.md

 ## On-Demand Scans

-The aforementioned technique only covers On-Access Scan and therefore if the machine is scanned with an On-Demand Scan (ODS) then your files may be detected and deleted.
+The aforementioned technique only covers OAS and therefore if the machine is scanned with an On-Demand Scan (ODS) then your files may be detected and deleted.
 If you want the exclusions list for ODS check the following registry key.

     reg query HKLM\SOFTWARE\McAfee\AVSolution\ODS\541* /v exclusions